Official State of Rhode Island website

-Application Process: The Division has an eligibility by 17 policy which encourages students to apply for adult DD services as early as 16 years 10 months.
+The Division has an eligibility by 17 policy which encourages students to apply for adult DD services as early as 16 years 10 months.
 Early applications allow for additional planning time and assist in a smoother transition from school to adult services.
-Application information can be found on the Eligibility and Application page here
+Application information can be found on the Eligibility and Application page.

 Rhode Island Parent Information Network (RIPIN) supports students, young adults with disabilities and their families as they transition to adult services and learn about the options and resources available.
 RIPIN staff work with young adults with disabilities and their families to actively participate in making informed decisions about the services they receive.
-RIPIN staff are available to assist youth and their families to complete the DDD application for service.
-Please contact RIPIN at (401) 270-0101 or visit their website here.
+RIPIN staff are available to assist youth and their families to complete the DDD application for services.
+Please contact RIPIN at (401) 270-0101 or visit their website.

-The Division also offers a Frequently Asked Questions document in English and Spanish.
+The Division also offers a Frequently Asked Questions document.
+You can also find the Frequently Asked Questions document in Spanish.
 Para comunicarse con alguien re: información preliminar con respecto a la transición por favor llame al 401-462-3014.

 The Division of Developmental Disabilities held an informational session on November 15th on services and supports that may be available after high school.

 This session was recorded.
 You can access the English recording and the recording with ASL interpretation (the Spanish recording is pending).
 You can also access the Information Session PowerPoint Presentation.